 With a central locking system with remote control, the tank flap is unlocked at the same time as the doors.

 Open tank flap.

-Unlock the fuel filler cap with the ignition key, unscrew and remove.
+Unlock the fuel filler cap with the ignition key.
+To open, turn the cap slowly to the left.
 The fuel filler cap can be retained in the bracket on the fuel filler flap.